vopani/sudokuib/README.md

 ```

 ## Contribution 🛠️
-This is a collaborative project that encourages contributions.
-Everyone is welcomed to contribute actively or passively.
+Everyone is welcomed and encouraged to contribute in any way.

 #### New Variation Request
 You can request for a new sudoku variation to be added by opening an [Issue](https://github.com/vopani/sudokuib/issues) using the template provided.